This post examines the strange similarities in the cases of 4 murdered girls.

 - Is familiar with the local area even though he has not planted long-term roots there.
 May be familiar with the Delphi, Indiana area as well as the Meyers Lake/Bremer County areas of Iowa.
 May also be familiar with southeastern Tennessee, specifically the Bledsoe County area.

 - Blends in well with the local populations of small, rural towns

 - Is comfortable in the woods and in rural areas.
 Knows how to navigate rough or unchartered terrain.

 - If DNA was recovered from the scene, the killer does not have any felony convictions in Indiana (they collect DNA from all felons).
-It is more likely no DNA was collected from the scene and that he does have a felony history.

 - Has a substance or alcohol abuse problem.
 May have a history of petty arrests and convictions such as for possession of paraphernalia or shoplifting.

-- May have worked at the Indiana Packers meat-packing plant and other similar meat-processing plants (or jobs that easier for convicted felons to obtain) in rural areas.
+- May have worked at the Indiana Packers meat-packing plant and other similar meat-processing plants (or jobs that are easier for convicted felons to obtain) in rural areas.